duckduckgo/privacy-reference-tests/global-privacy-control/README.md

 - `requestType` - mostly "image" or "main_frame" (navigational request), but can be any of https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/ResourceType - type of the resource being fetched
 - `gpcUserSettingOn` - boolean - if user controlled GPC setting is on or off (optional - if not set assume on)
 - `expectGPCAPI` - boolean - if we expect GPC API to be available in given conditions
+- `expectGPCAPIValue` - boolean/null - expected `Navigator.prototype.globalPrivacyControl` value (either true, false or null for undefined)
 - `expectGPCHeader` - boolean - if we expect GPC header to be included with given request
-- `expectHeaderName` - string - expected name of the GPC header
-- `expectHeaderValue` - string - expected value of the GPC header
+- `expectGPCHeaderValue` - string - expected value of the `Sec-GPC` header
-- `expectJavaScriptToBeTrue` - string - JavaScript code that, when evaluated in given context, should return `true`

 ## Pseudo-code implementation